m-usmananwar/m-usmananwar/README.md

 ## About Me
 I’m a passionate developer focused on building robust web applications using modern technologies, especially Laravel and Node Js.

-- 🌱 I’m currently learning Design Patterns and Node Js.
+- 🌱 I’m currently learning Design Patterns and React.js.
 - 🚀 I’m always looking for ways to optimize and scale applications for better performance.
 - 💬 Ask me about PHP, Laravel, and RESTFUL APIS.
 - 📫 How to reach me: usmananwar916@gmail.com
 - 📝 I also write articles about development.
 You can check them out on [Medium](https://medium.com/@m-usmananwar).

 ## 🛠 Skills
-- **Backend:** PHP, Laravel, Node Js, MySQL, MongoDB
+- **Backend:** PHP, Laravel, Node.js, MySQL, MongoDB
-- **Frontend:** Vue.js, Nuxt.js, Tailwind CSS
+- **Frontend:** React.js, Vue.js, Tailwind CSS
 - **DevOps:** EC2, S3

 ## 🌐 Connect with me